Jarrod-Angove/WAAM-code/README.md

 As this file also creates the cooling rate vs heat input plot, you can adjust the calculation parameters here.
 This notebook actually pulls the power data range from the `cooling_summary_expanded.csv` file, so any new ranges need to be manually written into this before a plot can be generated.

+## Generating the finalized plots

+The `final_plots.jl` file can be used to create the high-quality pdf plots based on the data in the `cooling_summary_expanded.csv` file.
+This is run in the same way as the other scripts, without any input arguments.